History :

 area until 1684

-1520 Camargo brought brick, lime and masons for the purpose of
+- 1520 Camargo brought brick, lime and masons for the

 establishing